Nasdanika/nasdanika.github.io/model/practices/legacy-modernization/analysis.md

 Conflicts between concerns appear as cells where two stakeholders' concerns pull in opposing directions; surface these conflicts explicitly rather than deferring them.

+## Document the target tech stack

+Before evaluating modernization approaches, document the target tech stack explicitly.
+*"Azure"* or *"AWS"* is not a tech stack — it is a platform.
+*"Cloud-native"* is a slogan.
+The decisions that drive modernization choices live at a finer granularity:

+- **Runtime environment** — JVM version, container runtime, serverless platform, traditional middleware.
+- **Application framework** — Spring Boot, Quarkus, Micronaut, Vert.x, plain Java EE, none.
+- **Messaging substrate** — JMS provider, Kafka, cloud-native eventing, HTTP-only.
+- **Persistence layer** — relational engine, NoSQL family, ORM choices, transaction model.
+- **Deployment topology** — Kubernetes, managed PaaS, VMs, edge.
+- **Observability stack** — telemetry collectors, dashboards, alerting destinations.

+The target tech stack constrains modernization choices materially.
+A target of "Spring Boot on AKS" implies different Phase 1 and Phase 2 strategies than a target of "Quarkus on a managed PaaS" or "JVM-on-bare-metal with no application framework."
+If the target is undefined, the modernization choices are undefined.

+Where the target is genuinely undecided at modernization start, surface it as a *decision required before architecture work proceeds*.
+Continuing without a target produces architectures that lock in choices implicitly and become hard to change later.

 ## Document the system context

 Document the system in its surrounding context.